-7. LEGAL PROVISIONS RELEVANT TO THE CASE:
+7. LEGAL PROVISIONS RELEVANT TO THE CASE :

-Foreign Trade Policy 2015-20 and Foreign Trade (Development and Regulation) Act, 1992

-In terms of Para 2.26 (a) of the Foreign Trade Policy 2015-20, only bona fide household goods and personal effects are allowed to be imported as part of passenger baggage as per limits, terms and conditions thereof in Baggage Rules notified by the Ministry of Finance.
+Foreign Trade Policy 2015-20, as amended and Foreign Trade (Development and Regulation) Act, 1992 limits, terms and conditions thereof in Baggage Rules notified by the Ministry of Finance.
 Gold can be imported by the banks (Authorized by the RBI) and agencies nominated for the said purpose under Para 4.41 of the Chapter 4 of the Foreign Trade Policy or any eligible passenger as per the provisions of Notification no. 50/2017-Customs dated 30.06.2017 (Sr. No. 356).
 As per the said notification "Eligible Passenger" means passenger of Indian Origin or a passenger holding valid passport issued under the Passport Act, 1967, who is coming to India after a period of not less than 6 months of stay abroad.